Ashmont station: History

-The station was modernized in 1976.
-The station was made nominally accessible, though the 1990 passage of the Americans with Disabilities Act created stricter standards.
+A modernization of Ashmont station was completed in 1976.
+It included closure of the original Peabody Square headhouse and connecting passages in December 1975 due to safety concerns.
 In 1981, the platforms were extended for six-car trains, which were introduced in 1988.
+The platforms were refurbished in 1987.
+The station was made accessible during those renovations, though the 1990 passage of the Americans with Disabilities Act created stricter standards.

 Reconstruction

 The MBTA issued a $4.3 million design contract for renovations of Ashmont, Shawmut, and Fields Corner stations on May 3, 2001; the Ashmont portion was $1.3 million.
 The agency issued a request for proposals for transit-oriented development on an adjacent MBTA-owned convert 30000 parcel on January 22, 2002, and began negotiations with a developer that June.
 The developer signed an 85-year lease and paid $1.4 million up front to the MBTA.
 The Ashmont station renovation was originally to be smaller in scope than the major projects planned at the other Ashmont branch stations.
 The developer and the local community expressed their desires for a larger renovation, but the MBTA proceeded with design work.